waylonflinn/arrayviewer/README.md

 These values match the [numpy dtypes](http://docs.scipy.org/doc/numpy-1.10.1/user/basics.types.html)

-Providing a meta file allows you to index into an array using `-i`, `-j`, `-k` to specify row, column and channel, respectively.
-It also allows parsing of array types other than `Float32Array`.
+In addition to allowing parsing of array types other than `Float32Array`, providing a meta file allows you to index into an array using `-i`, `-j`, `-k` to specify row, column and channel, respectively.

 # Numpy